Sahaj2310/Online_Resume_Builder/README.md

 A web-based application that allows users to create, manage, and download resumes in multiple formats.
 It provides several customizable templates, a rich text editor, and features like live preview, resume analytics, and AI-powered suggestions.

-## Features

-- **User Authentication**: Secure sign-up and login using ASP.NET Identity.
-- **Multiple Resume Templates**: Professional, creative, and minimalist templates.
-- **Rich Text Editor**: Integrated TinyMCE or CKEditor for enhanced formatting.
-- **Live Preview**: See real-time updates to your resume as you edit.
-- **PDF Export**: Export your resume as a PDF, with options for font customization.
-- **Download and Share**: Download your resume or share a link with others.
-- **Resume Analytics**: Track views and downloads of your resume.
-- **Mobile Friendly**: Optimized for both desktop and mobile devices.
-- **AI Suggestions**: Receive AI-powered resume suggestions based on industry standards.
-- **Cloud Storage**: Integration with AWS S3 or Azure Blob Storage for resume storage.

 ## Installation

 ### Prerequisites